Click the link below to learn more about Future Business Leaders of America (FBLA)

 Sponsor: Virginia Richard

 The Tech Club is an organization of students who actively participate in the planning and implementation of training and workshops for Collegiate staff members and students.
+One of the key projects for students is where they volunteer hours at Oscar J. Pope teaching elementary students coding, and Google Docs.
+Students also volunteer at Azalea Park Assisted Living Facility in Grasslands, here in Lakeland, Fl.
 Students in the Tech Club can also take part in the National and State Technology Student Association (TSA) where they take the study of STEM (science, technology, engineering, mathematics) beyond the classroom and give students the chance to pursue academic challenges among friends with similar goals and interests.
 Together, chapter members work on competitive events, attend conferences on the state and national levels and have a good time raising funds to get there.
+The club members are passionate about learning how to lead others in a technical world.
 Club dues are $20.00 per year.

 Sponsor: Zachary Crum

 Sponsor: Ms. Leah Whitehead

 Sponsor(s): Rick Jeffries, Joy Greene & Dr. Dawn Dyer